psychemedia/storytelling-notes/pottle-of-brains.md

 PhD thesis, University of Glamorgan, 2013
 ```

-In Jacobs' version of *Coat o' Clay*, again borrowed from Mrs. Balfour, we see the same stylised performance note in the pronunciation of `sure`*`ly`*, complementing Mrs. Balfour's observation that the two tales came from the same source.
+In Jacobs' version of *Coat o' Clay*, again borrowed from Mrs. Balfour, we see the same stylised performance note in the pronunciation of `sure`*`ly`*, complementing Mrs. Balfour's observation that the two tales came from the same source. *Coat o' Clay* also opens with some useful scene setting around the character of the wise women, although we might contrast her handling of the fool across both stories.

 ```{admonition} "Coat o' Clay", in *More English Fairy Tales*, 1894
 :class: dropdown